Ransomware: How to Protect Yourself Because You Need to Be Ready

 A ransomware attack doesn’t have to leave you with your hands tied and your bank account empty but prevention is definitely better than cure, which is why investing in the best ransomware protection for 2019 is something that shouldn’t be delayed.
 A serious ransomware attack could result in you losing a lot more than just your files and a few hundred dollars and, should cybercriminals get their hands on your personal data, you could experience the long drawn-out complications of identity theft.

-As technology becomes increasingly advanced, so it’s basically a race between those developing the next line of ransomware and those, like Kaspersky and Norton, who are hustling to keep up with the cybersecurity requirements needed to deflect and decrypt such attacks.
+As technology becomes increasingly advanced, so it’s basically a race between those developing the next line of ransomware and those, like Kaspersky, who is hustling to keep up with the cybersecurity requirements needed to deflect and decrypt such attacks.
 Although installing the best ransomware protection will go a long way to keeping you and your device safe, regular back-ups to an external storage device are also essential.
 You can further reduce your vulnerability by keeping your apps up-to-date and fully functioning.

 Although some suggest crypto-mining malware is overtaking ransomware as the top cyberthreat of 2019, over 80% of cybersecurity experts are still predicting that more ransomware attacks will take place this year than in any previous 12-month period.
 Furthermore, whatever actions you take to protect yourself against ransomware will also improve your chances of avoiding other types of hacks and malware attacks, including malicious cryptocurrency mining threats.